 The crisis quickly escalated into a multisided war, which allowed al Qaeda and ISIS – other enemies of the Houthis – to grow stronger amid the chaos.

 The conflict has killed an estimated 10,000 Yemenis and left millions in need of aid, according to the United Nations.

 Since peace talks in Kuwait failed in August, the coalition has intensified airstrikes, despite vocal criticism from rights groups that the bombardments have been indiscriminate and could constitute war crimes.
 The attacks have often hit civilian targets with devastating results.

 The United States has come under increasing pressure to stop selling arms to Saudi Arabia.

-The US Senate last month rejected a bipartisan proposal to block a pending $1.15 billion United States arms sale
+The US Senate last month rejected a bipartisan proposal to block a pending $1.15 billion United States arms sale to Riyadh.

 Critics of the military deal, which was approved by the Obama administration, complained it could further drag the US into the war in Yemen and contribute to the worsening humanitarian crisis there.